The New 70% Rule for Germany: What Indian Students Need to Know (2026 Update)

 While no single official reason is cited, the shift points toward a more rigorous "quality filter" for several reasons:

-- Academic Rigor: German universities are notoriously difficult.
+- Academic Rigor: German German universities are notoriously difficult.
 Setting a 70% baseline ensures that students have the foundational knowledge required to pass the Feststellungsprüfung (FSP) and university exams.

 - Standardization: With the volume of Indian applications skyrocketing (now the largest international student group in Germany), the APS needs a clear, standardized metric to manage the surge while maintaining quality.